 Some years ago, machine builders began integrating robots directly into the machine process to make their machines more flexible.
 Yet this flexibility came at a high cost, and the resulting synchronization left much to be desired.
 "A robot is a self-contained system," explains Brandstetter.
 It has its own controller and its own control cabinet.
 Engineering, diagnostics and maintenance are all performed using dedicated systems.
 Communication with the machine controller goes through an interface – which in many cases is even hardwired.

-For those in search of a more expedient way to integrate robotics, the answer is clear: these two systems must meld into one.
+For those in search of a more expedient way to integrate robotics into a machine, the answer is clear: these two systems must meld into one.
 "We need to have one simple architecture," summarizes Brandstetter.

 "We now offer ABB robots as an integral part of our automation system," explains Brandstetter.
 Throughout engineering and operation, working with the robots is just the same as with any other B&R automation component.
 "For machine developers, it makes no difference whether they have to integrate a single motion control axis or an entire robot into the machine," notes Brandstetter.
 "The tools, the engineering environment, the B&R contact person: they're always the same."